AdobeDocs/workfront.en/help/quicksilver/planning/records/create-records.md

 ## Create records as you connect them

-You can create records as you connect them from other records.
+You can create records or Workfront objects as you connect them from other records.

-You must have the following before you can add new records by connecting them from existing records:
+You must have the following before you can add new records or Workfront objects by connecting them from existing records:

 * Connected record types.
 For information, see [Connect record types](/help/quicksilver/planning/architecture/connect-record-types.md).
 * Connected records.
 For information, see [Connect records](/help/quicksilver/planning/records/connect-records.md).
+* Manage permissions to the workspace you want to add records to.
+* Edit access in Workfront for the object types that you want to add (projects and portfolios.)

+>[!NOTE]
+>
+>Creating Workfront projects and portfolios as you connect them to Workfront Planning records is similar to creating Planning records as you connect them from other records.

 To create records as you are connecting them from other records: